scgilardi/slingshot/README.md

   - `&throw-context` is a map containing:

-    for all caught objects:

-        :object       the thrown object;
-        :stack-trace  the stack trace;

     for Throwable caught objects:

+        :object       the caught object;
         :message      the message, from .getMessage;
         :cause        the cause, from .getCause;
+        :stack-trace  the stack trace, from .getStackTrace;
+        :throwable    the caught object;

     for non-Throwable caught objects:

+        :object       the caught object;
         :message      the message, from the optional argument to throw+;
         :cause        the cause, captured by throw+, see below;
+        :stack-trace  the stack trace, captured by throw+;
-        :wrapper      the outermost Throwable wrapper of the caught object, see below;
+        :throwable    the outermost Throwable wrapper of the caught object, see below;
-        :environment  a map of locals visible at the throw+ site: symbols mapped to their bound values.
+        :environment  a map from names to values for locals visible at the throw+ site.

-  To throw a non-`Throwable` object, `throw+` wraps it with a `Throwable` object of class `Stone`.
-That `Stone` may in turn end up wrapped by other exceptions (e.g., instances of `RuntimeException` or `java.util.concurrent.ExecutionException`). `try+` sees through all such wrappers to find the object wrapped by the first instance of `Stone` in the outermost wrapper's cause chain.
+  To throw a non-`Throwable` object, `throw+` wraps it with a `Throwable` object of class `slingshot.Stone`.
+That `Stone` may in turn end up wrapped by other exceptions (e.g., instances of `RuntimeException` or `java.util.concurrent.ExecutionException`).
+  `try+` sees through all such wrappers to find the object wrapped by the first instance of `Stone` in the outermost wrapper's cause chain.
 If needed, the outermost wrapper is available within a catch clause a via the `:wrapper` key in `&throw-context`.
 Any nested wrappers are accessible via its cause chain.

   When `throw+` throws a non-`Throwable` object from within a `try+` catch clause, the outermost wrapper of the caught object being